2024 Bangladesh anti-Hindu violence: Dhaka Division

 A group of 100–150 people, led by BNP leader Azizul Haque, attacked a Hindu household in Dhamrai Upazila.
 Two private cars were vandalized along with furniture from the house and the temple.
 Two Hindu-owned shops were looted in Sadarpur Upazila.
 In Shariatpur, miscreants destroyed the Dhakua Manasa Bari temple and attempted to attack Hindu homes, but the assault was thwarted by the arrival of the Army.

 On 30 August, in Kaliakair Upazila of Gazipur, there was an attempt to seize a temple and Hindu land.
 BNP leader Lebu Mia, accompanied by 50–60 hired thugs, attacked and vandalized the 'Radhagobind Loknath Natmandir'.
 When the Hindu community attempted to resist, they were also assaulted, resulting in 10–12 injuries.
 Additionally, there was an attack on a house within the temple complex.
 Regarding this incident, Kaliakair Upazila Executive Officer (UNO) Kawsar Ahmed stated that the army and police were promptly notified of the attack on the temple.

 On the night of 11 October, an object resembling a Molotov cocktail was thrown at the Durga Puja pandal in Dhaka's Tantibazar.
-People chased the perpetrators, who injured four by stabbing in an effort to escape.
+People chased the perpetrators, who would then injure four people by stabbing them in an effort to escape.
 On 14 October, During the visarjan (immersion) of the Hindu idols, some extremists started throwing bricks at the Hindus from the roof of a building in old Dhaka.
 When some Hindus tried to go up to the building to stop them from throwing the bricks, the police prevented the Hindus from going up.
 In this incident, two Hindus were injured.

 On 17 November, accusing a Hindu youth of having a romantic relationship with a Muslim teenage girl in Karimganj, he was severely beaten in the presence of the army.
 When taken to 'PAH Medical College Hospital,' the on-duty doctor declared him dead.

 On 7 December, the Shri Shri Mahabhagya Lakshmi Narayan Temple in the Turag area was set on fire by pouring petrol or octane.
 The fire burned the idols inside the temple and goods worth approximately 1 lakh taka.

 Barisal Division

-The residence of Kalapara mayor Bipul Chandra was attacked around 5:00 pm.
+The residence of Kalapara mayor Bipul Chandra was attacked around 5:00 p.m.
 In Gournadi Upazila of Barisal District, miscreants looted a Hindu-owned clothing store and assaulted a Hindu school teacher in her home.
 Additionally, arsonists attempted to set fire to the home of a prominent Hindu businessman in Barisal city, but the attempt was thwarted by local residents.

 On 8 August, an attack and looting took place at Hindu household in Patuakhali Sadar Upazila.
 In Madhukhali Upazila of Faridpur District, miscreants targeted several homes and businesses, damaged a Kali temple, and assaulted a Hindu homeopathy doctor.

 On 21 October, a group of people attempted to seize the land of 21 Hindu families in Patuakhali town.
 A Hindu family in Kalapara Upazila of Patuakhali was threatened with eviction from the country after confiscating their land.
 One of the victim alleged Kalapara Upazila BNP Secretary Hafizur Rahman Chunnu for land grabbing.